 Willow Bark (salix spp)

-It has antioxidative, anticytokine, and cyclo-oxygenase and lipoxygenase-inhibiting effects.
-Daily dose is 120 to 240 mg of salicin.
+It has antioxidative, anti-cytokine, cyclo-oxygenase, and lipoxygenase-inhibiting effects.
+The daily dose is 120 to 240 mg of salicin.

 Boswellia (boswellia serrata)

-Inhibits 5-lipoxugenase enzyme but not cyclooxygenase.
+Inhibits the 5-lipoxygenase enzyme but not cyclooxygenase.
 Works to reduce inflammation.
 Generally well tolerated though it may have mild gastrointestinal upset.
 Has also shown promise with rheumatoid arthritis, chronic colitis, ulcerative colitis, Crohn’s disease, bronchial asthma, and peritumoral brain edema according to one study.

 Ginger (zingiber officinale)

 CBD inhibits cyclooxygenase and lipoxygenase.
-The anti-inflammatory effective is several hundred times more potent than aspirin.
+The anti-inflammatory effect is several hundred times more potent than aspirin.